Global Networks

 Barrier managers

-Each year a conference is organised in which barrier managers meet and discuss different topics of similar interest.
-Members are encouraged to share their knowledge, experience, research and developments, by bringing them together.
-They collaborate on joint projects and develop resources, which can be used by everyone in the network.
-In this way our members can:
+An annual conference is organised to bring together barrier managers to discuss various topics of common interest.
+Members are encouraged to share their knowledge, experience, research and developments by bringing them together.
+They work together on joint projects and develop resources that can be used by everyone in the network.

-• Inform: inform each other about how to improve the design and development of new barriers and how to strive towards continuous improvement of existing barriers and its teams.
+• inform: inform each other about how to improve the design and development of new barriers and how to strive for continuous improvement of existing barriers and their teams

-• Optimise: optimise the operations of barriers within Flood Risk Systems.
+• optimise: optimise the operation of barriers within flood risk systems

-• Understand: understand the impacts of environmental factors on storm surge barriers to help anticipate and adapt to future challenges.
+• understand: understand the impact of environmental factors on storm surge barriers in order to anticipate and adapt to future challenges

 ICOLD

-The International Commission On Large Dams (ICOLD) is a non-governmental international organisation, which provides a forum for the exchange of knowledge and experience in dam and levee engineering.
+The International Commission On Large Dams (ICOLD) is an international non-governmental organisation providing a forum for the exchange of knowledge and experience on dams and embankments.

-ICOLD was founded in 1928 and has National Committees from more than 100 countries with approximately 10.000 individual members.
-ICOLD members are essentially practising engineers, geologists and scientists from governmental or private organisations, consulting firms, universities, laboratories and construction companies.
+ICOLD was founded in 1928 and has National Committees from more than 100 countries with approximately 10,000 individual members.
+ICOLD members are mainly practising engineers, geologists and scientists from government or private organisations, consulting firms, universities, laboratories and construction companies.

-ICOLD leads the profession in ensuring that dams are built safely, efficiently, economically and without detrimental effects on the environment.
+ICOLD leads the profession in ensuring that dams are built safely, efficiently, economically and without adverse environmental impact.

 Focus

-Focus is put on subjects of current concern such as dam safety, monitoring of performance, reanalysis of older dams and spillways, effects of ageing and environmental impact.
-More recently, new subjects include cost studies at the planning and construction stages, harnessing international rivers, information for the public at large and financing.
+The focus is on issues of current concern such as dam safety, performance monitoring, re-analysis of older dams and spillways, effects of ageing and environmental impact.
+More recently, new topics have included cost studies at the design and construction stages, harnessing international rivers, public information and financing.

-ICOLD leads the profession in setting standards and guidelines, to ensure that dams are built and operated safely, efficiently, economically, and are environmentally sustainable and socially equitable.
+ICOLD leads the profession in setting standards and guidelines to ensure that dams are built and operated safely, efficiently, economically, in an environmentally sustainable manner and in a socially equitable manner.

 Montreal Protocol on Substances that Deplete the Ozone Layer

-The Montreal Protocol on Substances that Deplete the Ozone Layer (1987) was introduced for the purpose of protecting the ozone layer.
-The objective is to eliminate substances such as CFCs, HCFCs, CTC, Methyl Bromide and Halons, which are mainly used as refrigerant, fire extinguishing, solvent, propellant, foam blowing, feedstock and pesticide.
+The Montreal Protocol on Substances that Deplete the Ozone Layer (1987) was established to protect the ozone layer.
+It aims to eliminate substances such as CFCs, HCFCs, CTCs, methyl bromide and halons, which are mainly used as refrigerants, fire extinguishers, solvents, propellants, foam blowing agents, raw materials and pesticides.

-The recent Kigali Amendment (2016) aims to gradually reduce the production and consumption of hydrofluorocarbons.
-The impact of the Amendment will avoid an up to 0.5 ℃ increase in global temperature by the end of the century.
+The recent Kigali Amendment (2016) aims to phase down the production and consumption of hydrofluorocarbons.
+The impact of the amendment will prevent a global temperature increase of up to 0.5 ℃ by the end of the century.

-Rijkswaterstaat assists the Dutch Ministry of Economic Affairs and Climate Policy at international meetings under this treaty.
+Rijkswaterstaat supports the Dutch Ministry of Economic Affairs and Climate Policy at international meetings under this treaty.